 Inman’s has turkey sausage, pork ribs, brisket, and several other choices.
 Cooper’s does not have the turkey sausage, although they have beef ribs and pork chops.
 In terms of which you prefer, it is a close call.
 I like Cooper’s because smoked beef ribs are hard to find, and they do them awfully well.
 The seasoning mix, however, may be better at Inman’s.
 Both places have free beans in the dining room, although this is one place where Cooper’s shines: The beans at Cooper’s have an actual flavor.
 You can see chunks of pork and peppers floating around, and that flavor carries through to the beans.
 At both places, you can also order your standard barbecue sides.

 The other notable difference is the sauce.
 The sauce at Cooper’s is a vinegar sauce, and the sauce at Inman’s is (somewhat) thicker and sweeter.
-Which you prefer is a function of how you like your meat, but then again if sauce is determining where you eat barbecue then you aren’t really from around here.
+Which you prefer is a function of how you like your meat.
+Then again if sauce is determining where you eat barbecue then you aren’t really from around here.
 There are things I like very well about both places, but if I am only going to eat there once every several months as I drive through town then the nod has to go to Cooper’s.